KrotosBenjamin/KrotosBenjamin.github.io/pages/research-program.md

-Through open resources and the training of a diverse, cross-disciplinary workforce fluent in both computation and experiment, we aim to convert immune–vascular biology into precision, population-informed interventions -- reducing disparities while accelerating therapies that benefit everyone.
+Through open resources and the training of a diverse, cross-disciplinary workforce fluent in both computation and experiment, we aim to convert immune–vascular biology into precision, population-informed interventions, reducing disparities while accelerating therapies that benefit everyone.

 ## Research Interests